-Energy: Suboptimal hydration slows the activity of enzymes, including those responsible for producing energy, leading to feelings of fatigue.
-Even a slight reduction in hydration can lower metabolism and reduce your ability to exercise efficiently.
+Energy: Suboptimal hydration slows the activity of enzymes, including those responsible for producing energy, which produces fatigue.
+Even a slight reduction in hydration can lower metabolism and reduce ability to exercise efficiently.

-Digestion: Our bodies produce an average of 7 liters of digestive juices daily.
-When we don’t drink enough liquid, our secretions are more limited and the digestive process is inhibited.
+Digestion: The body produce an average of 7 liters of digestive juices daily.
+Those secretions are limited and the digestive process is inhibited. when the body is dehydrated.
 (Note that drinking too much water all at once, particularly with food, can also dilute digestive juices, reducing their efficacy and leading to indigestion.)

 Regularity: As partially digested food passes through the colon, the colon absorbs excess liquid and transfers it to the bloodstream so that a stool of normal consistency is formed.
-When the body is low on water, it extracts too much liquid from the stool, which then becomes hard, dry and difficult to eliminate.
-Slowed elimination contributes to bodywide toxicity and inflammation.
+When the body is low on water, it extracts too much liquid from the stool, which causes the stool to be hard, dry and difficult to eliminate.
+Slowed elimination contributes to body-wide toxicity and inflammation.

 Respiration: The moist mucus membranes in the respiratory region are protective; however, in a state of chronic dehydration, they dry out and become vulnerable to attack from substances that might exist in inhaled air, such as dust and pollen.

-Hydration: Dehydration causes enzymatic slowdown, interrupting important biochemical transformations, with acidifying results at the cellular level.
-The acidification of the body’s internal cellular environment can be further worsened when excretory organs responsible for eliminating acids (e.g., the skin and kidneys) don’t have enough liquid to do their jobs properly.
+Hydration: Dehydration causes enzymatic slowdown, thereby interrupting important biochemical transformations; with acidifying results at the cellular level.
+The acidification of the body’s internal cellular environment can be further worsened when excretory organs responsible for eliminating acids (e.g., the skin and kidneys) lack the liquid they require for proper function.
 An overly acidic biochemical environment can give rise to a host of inflammatory health conditions.

 Weight Management: Feelings of thirst can be confused with hunger, both because eating can soothe thirst and also because dehydration-induced fatigue is often misinterpreted as a lack of fuel (e.g., sugar).
 Both dynamics can lead to false sensations of hunger, triggering overeating and weight gain.
 Inadequate hydration can also promote the storage of inflammatory toxins, which can also promote weight gain.

 Skin Health: Dehydrated skin loses elasticity and has a dry, flaky appearance and texture.
 But dehydration can also lead to skin irritation and rashes, including conditions like eczema.
-We need to sweat about 24 ounces a day to properly dilute and transport the toxins being eliminated through our skin.
-When we are chronically dehydrated, the sweat becomes more concentrated and toxins aren’t removed from our systems as readily, which can lead to skin irritation and inflammation.
+About 24 ounces pf sweat is needed daily to properly dilute and transport the toxins being eliminated through the skin.
+When chronically dehydrated, the sweat becomes more concentrated and toxins are not removed from systems as readily, which can lead to skin irritation and inflammation.

-Kidney and Urinary Health: When we don’t drink enough liquid, our kidneys struggle to flush water-soluble toxins from our system.
-When we don’t adequately dilute the toxins in our urine, the toxins irritate the urinary mucus membranes and create a germ- and infection-friendly environment.
+Kidney and Urinary Health: When there is a lack of liquid, kidneys struggle to flush water-soluble toxins from our system.
+When toxins in the urine are not adequately diluted, the toxins irritate the urinary mucus membranes and create a germ- and infection-friendly environment.

-Aging: The normal aging process involves a gradual loss of cell volume and an imbalance of the extracellular and intracellular fluids.
-This loss of cellular water can be accelerated when we don’t ingest enough liquids, or when our cell membranes aren’t capable of maintaining a proper fluid balance.
+Aging: The process is associated with a gradual loss of cell volume and an imbalance of the extracellular and intracellular fluids.
+This loss of cellular water can be accelerated when there is a lack of liquids, or when cell membranes are not capable of maintaining a proper fluid balance.

 6 Tips for Staying Hydrated

 1. Start each day with a glass of water (no ice).
-Drink it down before you have coffee, tea or juice.
-It will help replace fluids lost overnight and get your hydration efforts off to a good start.
-Also fill a water bottle you can take with you in the car, or keep with you and refill during the workday.
+Drink it down before coffee, tea or juice.
+It will help replace fluids lost overnight and get hydration efforts off to a good start.

 2. Eat two or three servings of fruits and vegetables at every meal.
-They are brimming with water and include the minerals that help your body absorb and use it properly.
+They are brimming with water and include the minerals that help the body absorb and use it properly.
 Keep in mind that most processed foods (including sugars, flours, salty snacks and processed meats) result in a lowering of the body’s water table.
-Eating a lot of meat puts pressure on your kidneys and tends to increase your body’s need for water.
+Eating a lot of meat puts pressure on the kidneys and tends to increase the body’s need for water.

 6. Cook with high-quality sea salt.
 A good, unrefined sea salt is rich in trace minerals, which are key to cell health and hydration.
 Bonus: Sea salt is also lower in sodium than table salt.